candytale55/All-Python-Code-Snippets-2020/README.md

 ## General info
-Filtering a text (array of words) and removing matching words in an array of unnecessaryWords - Uses methods .filter and ! .includes
+Filtering a text (string) and counting and removing words form an array/list of unnecessary words.

+# Goal
+This is done for practice purposes.
+The same problem is replicated using different methods and in different programming languages.

 ## Technologies
 * JavaScript ES6
+* Python 2

 ## Inspiration
-From Codecademy _(2020)_
+From Codecademy course ***Learn JavaScript*** _(2020)_